[wadiz] Transparency Report Vol. 11

 Here are some representative examples of issues that wadiz detected and corrected before supporters encountered them this week.

-Investment / Capital Markets Act / Not Displayed
+Investment / Capital Markets Act ( Not Disclosed)

 01 · Detection